 A simple statement of intent is all we need.
 Your pledge indicates that you have set aside a portion of your estate so thousands of performing arts and entertainment professionals can rely upon The Actors Fund as a safety net in the years to come.
 The members of the Society are listed in a special section of The Fund's Annual Report each year.

-To find out how to join the Edwin Forrest Society, please call Barbara Toy, Director of Individual Giving 212.221.7300 ext.
-108 or e-mail.
+To find out how to join the Edwin Forrest Society, please call Jay Haddad, Manager of Planned Giving at 212.221.7300 ext.
+128 or e-mail.

 The Legacy of Edwin Forrest, "America's Greatest Actor"